uuc110/Alt-Route/README.md

 3. Open the `index.html` file in a web browser.

 Note: You may need to obtain API keys for certain services (e.g., Google Maps) and configure them in the project files.

-## Contributing

-Contributions to AltRoute are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
-Make sure to follow the contributing guidelines outlined in the repository.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-We would like to express our gratitude to the hackathon organizers and all the participants who contributed to the development of this project.
-Special thanks to the mentors and subject matter experts who provided valuable guidance and insights throughout the hackathon.